iliazhigalev/iliazhigalev/README.md

 I am looking for opportunities for cooperation and I am ready to contribute to any interesting projects.
 Let's create something amazing together!

-- 🌱 I’m currently learning Celery and Redis
+- 🌱 I’m currently learning CI/CD and K&s

 - ❓ Ask me about anything related to Python/Go stack and related technologies